artsy/ezel/README.md

 Configuration is handled entirely by [environment variables](http://en.wikipedia.org/wiki/Environment_variable).
 For ease of setup there is a .env file that declares sensible defaults for development.
 For non-sensitive config data like `NODE_ENV` it's encouraged to use [sharify](https://github.com/artsy/sharify) (e.g. `var sd = require('sharify').data; console.log(sd.NODE_ENV)`) which you can add to in lib/setup.
 For sensitive data on the server simply use `process.env`.
 Be careful not to add sensitive data to sharify as it will expose it on the client.

-By consolidating all of your configuration with potentially sensitive data into env variables and one .env file, Ezel makes it easy to open source your project without giving out private keys/secrets.
-To do this add `.env` to your .gitignore file, change the `ENV_FILE_URL` in the Makefile to a raw private gist url, and Ezel will wire up the rest.
-Doing this and open sourcing your repo is also highly encouraged (• ◡•) but you can certainly ignore this step and use Ezel just fine in your own little cave.

 ## Asset Pipeline

 Ezel's asset building is mostly handled by [Browserify](https://github.com/substack/node-browserify) and [Stylus](https://github.com/learnboost/stylus) with middleware for development and a `make assets` task to output more production ready files to public/assets.
 Place your asset packages in /assets, point your script and style tags to /assets/<filename> in your views, and Ezel will wire the rest up for you.